Discover everything we launched at Webflow Conf 2024

 - Elyssa Albert, VP of Design, Attentive

-Even when an enterprise has needs for a heavier-duty CMS, teams at your company can use no-code tools in a hybrid approach by using them as a DXP for the main site and taking a no-code approach to build functioning design prototypes and smaller satellite sites with more direct input and agility.
+Even when an enterprise has needs for a heavier-duty CMS, teams at your company can use visual development tools in a hybrid approach by using them as a DXP for the main site and using visual-first tools to build functioning design prototypes and smaller satellite sites with more direct input and agility.
 With a fully functional prototype, engineers know exactly what design intends to build, and they can make adjustments before your company spends hours and dollars coding the final site.

 Pacific Funds built a fully functional website on its own by turning to Webflow.
-While their parent company used a DXP for their extensive primary site, they could use visual development to gain control of their subsidiary website as a vital marketing asset.
+While their parent company used a DXP for their extensive primary site, they could use Webflow's visual-first development capabilities to gain control of their subsidiary website as a vital marketing asset.

 “We were able to get a published, working version of the entire website live in less than two weeks.
 And we didn’t have to compromise on our original designs.”